tumble1999/savaslabs.github.io/jobs-at-savas.md

 title: Opportunities at Savas
 permalink: "/jobs-at-savas/"
 excerpt: |
- The needs at Savas are constantly evolving, but ​*we are constantly*​ on the lookout for talented and engaged people to help us deliver excellence to the interwebs and beyond for our clients.
+ The needs at Savas are constantly evolving, but *​*we are always**​ on the lookout for talented and engaged people to help us deliver excellence to the interwebs and beyond for our clients.
 ---

 <p class="page-description">
-  The needs at Savas are constantly evolving, but ​*we are constantly*​ on the lookout for talented and engaged people to help us deliver excellence to the interwebs and beyond for our clients.
+  The needs at Savas are constantly evolving, but ​<b>we are always</b> on the lookout for talented and engaged people to help us deliver excellence to the interwebs and beyond for our clients.

  <br>
  <br>